 Opportunities to Engage the Public in Regional Planning

 Also included in this resource center are basic definitions and resources related to SB 375 and information on how California’s metropolitan planning organizations are implementing this law.

 The commercial recycling resource center includes a sample commercial recycling ordinance, a sample outreach and education flyer, examples of local commercial recycling programs, links to past webinars and other resources to help local officials increase commercial recycling in their communities.

 These resources were developed under a contract with the California Department of Resources Recycling and Recovery (CalRecycle), formerly known as the California Integrated Waste Management Board.

-examples of city and county green fleet programs and resources to
+The greening agency fleet resource center includes information to help local officials evaluate options for greening agency fleets, examples of city and county green fleet programs and resources to learn more.

 Creating prosperous and sustainable communities is a goal that all local officials and leaders can share, and we at the Institute want to help you pursue that goal.